What is learned helplessness?

 - Know that you learned to become helpless – therefore, you can unlearn it.

-- Understand what caused you to become helpless- was it a traumatic event, frequent adverse events, toxic parents?
+- Understand what caused you to become helpless- was it a traumatic event, frequent adverse events, or toxic parents?

 - Become aware of how you explain things that happen to you every day.
 Are your explanations optimistic or pessimistic?